Sri Lanka on alert for attacks as archbishop slams poor church security

 Sri Lanka’s Tourism Bureau chairman, Kishu Gomes, said tourist arrivals in Colombo were expected to fall 50 percent over the next two months because of the bombings.
 Tourist arrivals in areas elsewhere in Sri Lanka would likely go down by about 30 percent, he told reporters at a travel conference in Dubai.

-In India, police said they had raided the homes of three people in the southern state of Kerala, close to Sri Lanka, in connection with their links to Islamic State.
+In India, police said they had raided the homes of three people in Kerala in connection with their links to Islamic State.
 They did not say if there was any connection to the attacks in Sri Lanka.

 Reporting by Ranga Srilal and Shri Navaratnam; Additional reporting by Shihar Aneez and Sanjeev Miglani in Colombo, Sudarshan Varadhan in New Delhi and Nafisa Eltahir in Dubai; writing by Raju Gopalakrishnan and Nick Macfie; Editing by Robert Birsel